Photo-polarimetric characteristics of brown dwarfs, Part I: uniform cloud decks

 Thus, other directions of interest take the following form

-where, the oblateness $\eta=1-b/a$, $a$ and $b$ being the major and minor axes, respectively, of an ellipsoid with its minor axis along the stellar axis of rotation, $\hat{\bm{\omega}}_\mathrm{rot}$.
+where, the oblateness $\eta=1-R_\mathrm{p}/R_\mathrm{e}$, $R_\mathrm{p}$ and $R_\mathrm{e}$ being the polar and equatorial radii, respectively, of the BD, corresponding to the semi-minor and semi-major axes of an ellipsoid with its minor axis along the axis of rotation, $\hat{\bm{\omega}}_\mathrm{rot}$.
 The form for $\hat{\mathbf{n}}_{ij,\mathrm{g}}$ for an ellipsoid is derived in Appendix \ref{App1}.
 Substituting $\eta=0$ yields the familiar form for a spherical body.
 The modified form for the ellipse is caused by the fact that the radial direction for an ellipse is no longer coincident with the local surface normal at every point as in the case of a sphere.

 The local view angle $\theta_{\mathrm{v},ij}$ at (LAT$_i$,LON$_j$) is now simply obtained using the scalar product of $\hat{\mathbf{v}}_\mathrm{g}$ and $\hat{\mathbf{n}}_{ij,\mathrm{g}}$ in Eqs.(\ref{eq0}) and (\ref{eq0p1}) as